1. Forages: Energy, Protein, Fiber

 Avoid oxalate containing plants.

-Some suggest delaying castration - does make urethra easier to examine, even if effect on urethral diameter may be minimal.
+Some suggest delaying castration - does make urethra easier to examine,

 Advise selection of female goats as pets.